ewienik/pattern-task-as-actor/README.md

 There are three actors:
 - Supervisor: stores and stops handles to all actors
-- Ping: sends pong to Pong and stops Supervisor when after 10 balls
+- Ping: sends pong to Pong and stops Supervisor after 10 balls
 - Pong: sends ping to Ping

 ## License